rytrix/firefox-userjs/README.md

 # Firefox user.js
 This a repository that is setup to combine arkenfox and betterfox configs using override files and a config file

+The goal of this user.js configuration is to disable bloat/noisey features, tracking and generally enable security features by default.
+The goal of this configuration is not maximum privacy at the expense of usability, but instead focusing on security and usability as a priority, if you want privacy use TOR or Mulvad.
+With that said privacy features that don't effect usability much are enabled ootb.

+Two things notably fixed by default are DNS and WebRTC leaks when using vpns.

 # config.py
 This file specifies what links arkenfox and betterfox are pulled from and what files are included in the final user.js